| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 you pressed the <Shift> key while typing the non-character key.

-is set to a nil
+If the variable w32-enable-caps-lock is set to a nil value,

-the <CapsLock> key produces the symbol capslock
+the <CapsLock> key produces the symbol capslock instead of the

 shifted version of they keys.
-The default value is t
+The default value is t.

-Similarly, if w32-enable-num-lock
+Similarly, if w32-enable-num-lock is nil, the <NumLock>

-key will produce the symbol kp-numlock
+key will produce the symbol kp-numlock.
+The default is t,

 which causes <NumLock> to work as expected: toggle the meaning of the